64kramsystem/personal_notes/linux_tools.md

 convert -coalesce animation.gif target.png        # Split an animated gif into its frames; `-coalesce` is required for more complex sources.
 ```

+Use coalesce, then, separately, resize, in order to resize an animated gif.

 ## PGP (GnuPG/gpg)

 Main commands (`gpg...`); `$key_id` can be email or key id.